 But long after the champion is crowned at San Francisco’s AT&T Park, that history will live on at the home of baseball in Cooperstown.

 (COOPERSTOWN, NY) – The National Baseball Hall of Fame and Museum will honor Hollywood’s portrayal of an American icon and salute a revolutionary baseball medical procedure with two special recognitions during the annual Awards Presentation at Hall of Fame Weekend, Saturday, July 27 in Cooperstown, New York.

 (COOPERSTOWN, NY) – America’s heroes will be honored in Cooperstown on Memorial Day Weekend with a special appearance by their brethren from the 10th Mountain Division from nearby Fort Drum.

-(COOPERSTOWN, NY) – Winter is fast approaching, but the summer game shines bright all year round in Cooperstown at the National Baseball Hall of Fame and Museum.
+(COOPERSTOWN, NY) – The larger-than-life heroes of the National Pastime can be found year-round in Cooperstown at the National Baseball Hall of Fame and Museum.

 (COOPERSTOWN, NY) – They are the on-ramp for baseball dreams, where a child’s game officially merges into a way of life.

 Baseball scouts have fed the pro baseball engine for more than a century.
 And starting this year, they will be honored in Cooperstown with a National Baseball Hall of Fame and Museum exhibit called Diamond Mines.